hassanalimalek/Netflix-GPT/README.md

-## Netflix GPT: Unleash Your Movie Search with AI
+# Netflix GPT: Unleash Your Movie Search with AI

-** Find the perfect movie with the power of GPT and TMDb! **
+## Find the perfect movie with the power of GPT and TMDb!

 **Features:**

-- **GPT-Powered Search :** Get tailored movie suggestions based on detailed queries like "mind-bending sci-fi thrillers" or "heartwarming rom-coms set in Paris"
+- **GPT-Powered Search 🔎:** Get tailored movie suggestions based on detailed queries like "mind-bending sci-fi thrillers" or "heartwarming rom-coms set in Paris"
 - **TMDb Integration :** Explore a vast library of movies with comprehensive details from The Movie Database
-- **Secure Account Creation :** Sign up and log in effortlessly using your Google account
+- **Secure Account Creation https://raw.githubusercontent.com/tandpfun/skill-icons/main/icons/Firebase-Dark.svg:** Sign up and log in effortlessly using your Google account
 - **Sleek and Responsive Design :** Enjoy a seamless experience across devices thanks to Tailwind CSS
 - **Efficient State Management :** Zustand and React-Redux keep your app's data organized and performant ⚡

 **Tech Stack:**

 - **React ⚛️:** Building delightful user interfaces
-- **Zustand :** Simple and efficient state management
 - **Tailwind CSS :** Utility-first styling for rapid UI development
 - **React-Redux :** Global state management for scalability
 - **Google Firebase :** Secure authentication and backend services